alexandre-hallaine/get_next_line/README.md

 ## Building and Testing

-- This project uses Meson.
-Follow Meson's instructions to build and run.
+This project uses Meson.
+Follow Meson's instructions to build, test and install.

 ## License